zeckdude/code-references/javascript/notes.md

 2. As a method of an object
   * The context is the object owning the method
 3. As a method of a constructor
-  * The context is the newly created object, made via the constructor function.
+  * The context is the newly created object instance, made via the constructor function.
 4. Via `apply()` or `call()`
   * The context is whatever object we supply to the `apply()` or `call()` methods as the first argument.